-The Elder Scrolls IV: Oblivion may be nearly 15 years old, but an active player base is keeping the flame burning.
-Here are 10 of the best Oblivion mods that every PC player needs to have.
+The Elder Scrolls IV: Oblivion may be 16 years old, but an active player base keeps the flame burning.
+Here are 16 of the best Oblivion mods that every PC player needs to have.

 Oblivion is the fourth instalment in the hyper-popular Elder Scrolls series, following Morrowind and predating Skyrim.
-Released initially in 2006 for PC and Xbox 360, then in 2007 for PlayStation 3, it was one of the generation’s most successful and dearly loved games.
-Despite its age, there are many people playing the game today, and it’s largely due to the vast amount of Oblivion mods on offer.
+It was released initially in 2006 for PC and Xbox 360, then in 2007 for PlayStation 3; it was one of the generation’s most successful and dearly loved games.
+Despite its age and so many comparing Oblivion vs Skyrim retroactively, many people are playing the game today, and it’s mainly due to the vast amount of Oblivion mods on offer.

-Any game that opens itself up so willingly to mods is going to get a little weird, for sure.
+Any game that opens itself up so willingly to mods will get a little weird, for sure.
 However, once you push past the devious and the bizarre, there are a ton of mods that add value to the game in meaningful ways – lore-friendly or otherwise.
 From graphical updates to full-on overhauls of the game’s fundamental systems, there’s an Oblivion mod for that.

-The best Oblivion mods are what keeps players coming back, allowing for new playthroughs wherein the game feels almost entirely new, or you’re able to build a character unlike anything you’ve played before.
+The best Oblivion mods are what keep players coming back, allowing for new playthroughs wherein the game feels almost entirely new, or you’re able to build a character, unlike anything you’ve played before.
 That’s why today, we’re listing some of our absolute favourites of all time.

 Qarls Texture Pack III

-Out of all the texture packs available in the Oblivion mods database, Quarls Texture Pack II is the finest.
-It updates a huge amount of the game’s textures to be four times larger than the originals, bringing it much more in line with what contemporary PCs can handle.
+Quarls Texture Pack III is the finest out of all the texture packs available in the Oblivion mods database.
+It updates a considerable amount of the game’s textures to be four times larger than the originals, bringing it much more in line with what modern PCs can handle.

-With this texture pack, Oblivion will feel sharper, newer, and much less two-dimensional.
-It covers pretty much everything save for clothing, armour, weapons, creatures, NPCs, foliage, the sky, Kvatch, the Arena, and the Oblivion realm – all of which are popular targets for other graphical packs.
+Oblivion will feel sharper, newer, and much less two-dimensional with this texture pack.
+It covers everything for clothing, armour, weapons, creatures, NPCs, foliage, the sky, Kvatch, the Oblivion Arena, and the Oblivion realm – all of which are popular targets for other graphical packs.

 The mod completely reworks character heads throughout the game, including all races – even Dremoras and Shivering Isles races.
 New hairstyles, eye textures, and more are included, made to look as in line with Skyrim and The Elder Scrolls Online as possible (unlike the great many anime-ish character overhauls you’ll find).